 To tackle climate change in the UK, we need to effectively eliminate the 20% of CO2 emissions that come from domestic heating.
 Some reductions have already been made, but progress is slower than required.
 However, the reports released today suggest utilising data may allow energy providers to understand customers needs and design better low carbon heating solutions.

-Matthew Lipson, head of consumer insight at the Energy Systems Catapult, author of “How can people get the heat they want at home, without carbon?”, said: “There is an opportunity emerging to leverage the connected home to decarbonise heat in a way that consumers like and they are willing to pay for, allowing government to harness market forces to decarbonise at the least cost.
+Energy Systems Catapult, Consumer Insight business lead, Matthew Lipson, said: “There is an opportunity emerging to leverage the connected home to decarbonise heat in a way that consumers like and they are willing to pay for, allowing government to harness market forces to decarbonise at the least cost.

 “Here at the Energy Systems Catapult, we’re taking it to the next step by upgrading 100 homes with smart home technology, giving trialists access to the level of data and control that will be widespread in the 2020s.
 We’re opening this up as an area for innovators to work with government to learn how to design great products and services that delight consumers.”